ok2ju/angular-interviewr-1/README.md

 ## Note

-ExpressJS server running at port:8000
+ExpressJS server running at `port:8000`
-But BrowserSync proxying it at port:4000.
-NodeJS API allow to establish connection to http://localhost:4000.
-When development will be done, change CORS-enable part at Back-End API to allow establish connection on port:8000.
+But BrowserSync proxying it at `port:4000`.
+NodeJS API allow to establish connection to [http://localhost:4000](http://localhost:4000).
+When development will be done, change CORS-enable part at Back-End API to allow establish connection on `port:8000` (IMPORTANT).

 ## License